webdevrws/React-Redux-Code-Test/README.md

 4. The Logger should display a maximum of 20 messages.

 5. the scrollbar should auto-scroll to the bottom of the list of displayed messages.

+## Submission Instructions

+Fork this [sandbox](https://codesandbox.io/s/github/webdevrws/React-Redux-Code-Test/tree/master/?fontsize=14&hidenavigation=1&theme=dark) (you may need to create an account on codesandbox.io) to get the starter code.
+You're free to do all your editting on codesandbox or in an editor of your choice.
+If you do your development offline, you'll have to upload your code back to codesandbox.
+When you are finished, simply click "Share" in the top right and send us back a link to your forked sandbox.